-Notes: 1.
-Ramp rate used for this specification is from 0 - 2.7 V dc.
-Peak current occurs on or near the internal power-on reset threshold and lasts for less than 3 ms.
+1. Ramp rate used for this specification is from 0 - 2.7 VDC.
+Peak current occurs on or near the internal power-on reset threshold of 1.0V and lasts for less than 3 ms.

-- 2. Devices are guaranteed to initialize properly with the minimum current available from the power supply as noted above. - 3.
-Larger currents may result if ramp rates are forced to be faster.
+2. Devices are guaranteed to initialize properly with the minimum current available from the power supply as noted above.

+3. Larger currents can result if ramp rates are forced to be faster.